-The most recent data in this report is for 2018.
-The report does not cover the period of the coronavirus (COVID-19) pandemic.
+The most recent data in this report is for 2020.
+The latest data includes the early period of the coronavirus (COVID-19) pandemic.

-- GDHI per head in Wales in 2018 was the second lowest amongst the UK countries and English regions.
+- GDHI per head in Wales in 2020 was the third lowest amongst the UK countries and English regions.

-- Between 2017 and 2018, Wales saw the ninth largest percentage increase in GDHI per head out of the UK countries and English regions, up 4.4%, compared to a 4.6% increase for the UK.
-The largest increase was in London (up 5.2%).
+- Between 2019 and 2020, Wales saw the largest percentage increase in GDHI per head out of the UK countries and English regions, up 0.9%, compared to a 0.2% decrease for the UK.
+The second largest increase was in North West England (up 0.9%) (based on unrounded figures).

-- Since 1999, Wales saw the second lowest percentage increase in GDHI per head out of the UK countries and English regions, up 72.1% compared to a 82.7% increase across the UK.
+- Since 1999, Wales saw the third lowest percentage increase in GDHI per head out of the UK countries and English regions, up 77.8% compared to an 86.5% increase across the UK.

 Datasets and interactive tools